Exploring Secondary Metabolism of Bacteria, Fungi and Plants – Emerging JGI Core Competencies for User Science

 Exploring Opportunities in Secondary Metabolite Research

 The JGI has established a Secondary Metabolites Group, led by JGI Director Nigel Mouncey, to identify and pursue opportunities associated with secondary metabolite discovery and characterization.
-In addition to Director Mouncey, the Secondary Metabolites Group includes Hiroshi Otani, Syliva Kunakom, and Dan Udwary who, in addition to his research contributions, is host of the JGI podcast, Natural Prodcast.
+In addition to Director Mouncey, the Secondary Metabolites Group includes Hiroshi Otani, Sylvia Kunakom, and Dan Udwary who also hosts the JGI podcast, Natural Prodcast.
 Already the JGI has initiated several targeted efforts addressing the following grand challenges.

 Integrating JGI Capabilities for Exploring Earth’s Secondary Metabolome